 Our main project is based in Cebadilla, a rural community outside of San Juan del Sur.
 It is a very small community, consisting of approximately 250 people.
 As with many other small communities throughout Nicaragua, Cebadilla experiences extended periods of water shortages each year during its dry season.
 Initially, hand dug wells provided limited water, and the community was supplied with water via truck delivery.
 Members of the community were forced to wait in hour-long lines to fill up their personal buckets each day.
 We aim to provide each household in the community with consistent, reliable access to potable water year-round in an economically, environmentally, and socially sustainable manner.

 We are on our way to accomplishing this goal.
 The project was divided into two phases: 1) pump water from the new, drilled well to two 10,000 L tanks located on a hill in town, and 2) using gravity, distribute that water to each home in the community, including a cluster far from the center of town.
 In mid August 2016, a travel team saw to the successful completion of Phase 1.
-Now all that's left is getting that water closer to each home!
+Phase 2 was subsequently completed over Summer 2017.

 The primary needs of San Juan del Sur are better access to education, clean water, and sanitation.
 Most families live in extreme poverty, and low levels of education combined with chronic sickness caused by a lack of clean water and sanitation severely limits job possibilities.
 The Free High School for Adults is a non-governmental organization that for ten years has offered a free secondary education to those not served by the public high school.
 The FHS offers classes in 12 rural communities for grades 7, 8 and 9, but requires students in grades 10 and 11 to come to San Juan del Sur every Saturday during the school year and complete a week’s worth of high school work between 7am and 4pm.
 The FHS now has more students (over 700) than the public high school, drawn from all over the 250-square mile township.
 Nonetheless, it has no physical home of its own, and must borrow Saturday space from other (public) schools, whose largesse is not always ungrudging.
 But thanks to a donation of land in Boca de la Montan~a on the outskirts of San Juan, work has begun, and continues in fits and starts, on a permanent campus for the Free High School.
 It is to this campus and the San Juan del Sur community as a whole that EWB-Lehigh is working on.